Skip to content

 * pipeline example {

-* val column1 = Column("test", [1, 2, 3]);
+* val column1 = Column("a", [1, 2, 3]);

-* val column2 = Column("test", [2, 4, 6]);
+* val column2 = Column("a", [2, 4, 6]);

-* val result = column1.correlationWith(column2);
+* out column1.correlationWith(column2);

 * }